::My FC-170 ::

 seems to be taken care of!
 Will give more details later.

-all!
+at all!
 So we pulled the head and found that the exhaust valve is sticking open.
-So now we are probably gonna have to pull the intake/exhaust manifolds off to take a
+So now we are probably gonna have to pull the intake/exhaust manifolds off to

-look at the valve....unless it frees up after letting it soak a few days.
-I am also having to do some bathroom remodeling so I am not getting to work on the Truck
+take a look at the valve....unless it frees up after letting it soak a few days.
+I am also having to do some bathroom remodeling so I am not getting to work on the

-were in great shape, as were all the others.
+valve were in great shape, as were all the others.
 Unfortunately, the valve was still sticking-possibly due to a bent stem, we guessed.
-I sprayed penetrating oil and
+I sprayed penetrating oil

-now.
+runs now.
 From there, I will finish up my "to do" list and move on to the body and interior!.
 Oh yeah, I forgot to mention the broken exhaust manifold.
-And they are not
+And they

 UPDATE: Well, I struck out with the welder.
 He said he could weld it but it probably wouldn't last and he didn't want to waste my money...so I am still looking for